hirrolot/datatype99/README.md

 ### Semantics

+(It might be helpful to look at the [generated code](https://godbolt.org/z/GqTP3E) of [`examples/binary_tree.c`](examples/binary_tree.c)'s `BinaryTree`.)

 #### `datatype99`

-This macro accepts a sum type name as a first argument and the rest of arguments shall be comma-separated variants.
+This macro accepts a sum type name as a first argument and the rest of arguments must be comma-separated variants.

  1. Before everything, the following type definition is generated: